HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Invites AstraZeneca (AZN) Investors to Contact Firm, Securities Fraud Case Related to Potential COVID-19 Treatment Filed

 SAN FRANCISCO, Jan.
-28, 2021 /PRNewswire/ -- Hagens Berman urges AstraZeneca PLC (NASDAQ: AZN) investors to submit their losses now.
+28, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges AstraZeneca PLC ( AZN) investors to submit their losses now.
 A securities fraud lawsuit has been filed and certain investors may have valuable claims.

 The complaint alleges that Defendants misrepresented and omitted to disclose widespread flaws in the design, execution, and results of the company’s clinical trials of AstraZeneca’s COVID-19 vaccine candidate (AZD1222).